-Fitchburg-Electric-On May 30, 2014, the Massachusetts Department of Public Utilities (MDPU) issued its final order approving a \$5.6 million increase in Fitchburg's electric revenue decoupling mechanism (RDM) base revenue target, effective June 1, 2014.
+Fitchburg-Base Rates-Electric-On May 30, 2014, the Massachusetts Department of Public Utilities (MDPU) approved a \$5.6 million increase in Fitchburg's base revenue decoupling target, effective

+June 1, 2014.
 The MDPU approved a 9.7% return on equity and a common equity ratio of 48%.
 As part of the increase in base revenue, the MDPU approved the recovery, over three years, of \$5.0 million of previously deferred emergency storm repair costs incurred in 2011 and 2012.
 In addition, the MDPU approved an expanded storm resiliency vegetation management program at an annual funding amount of \$0.5 million.
 The MDPU also approved the recovery of \$0.9 million over a five-year period of past due amounts associated with hardship accounts that are protected from shut-off.
 The impact of the rate order on previously capitalized or deferred items was not material.